 Use a smart charging app or device - manage your charging the smart way, and keep your battery in the best condition possible.

-Take advantage of free charging - Some supermarkets, like Asda, and even some car parks still offer free charging for the duration of your stay.
+Take advantage of free charging - Some supermarkets, like Tesco, and even some car parks still offer free charging for the duration of your stay.

 Keep your battery cool - Most electric vehicles have a lithium battery, which doesn’t like to overheat.
 Avoid charging in direct sunlight if you can and store your electric car in a car port or garage when it’s really hot, if you have one.